Recommendations

 Many people don’t have enough vitamin D in their bodies.
-Low vitamin D increases the risk of broken bones.
+Very low vitamin D increases the risk of broken bones.
 It may also contribute to other health problems.
 That’s why health care providers often order a blood test to measure vitamin D.

 But many people do not need the test.
 Here’s why: